Lucio Andrice Muandula: Biography

 At the synod of bishops on the eucharist on 6 October 2005 he pled for an "urgent and necessary" call for "the fair distribution of priests in the world".

 In 2009, he visited the Diocese of Formosa in Argentina, which sends missionaries to Xia-Xia and others areas of Mozambique.

 On 31 January 2013, Pope Benedict XVI named him a member of the Pontifical Council for the Pastoral Care of Migrants.

 As president of the Episcopal Conference of Mozambique he participated in the 2014 session of the Synod on the Family.
 On 9 October, he delivered a homily as the morning session began, reflecting on the need to "let ourselves be guided by biblical wisdom" as "we are called to establish a dialogue of faith" even as "one risks losing one's trust in God, to adopt a completely pagan lifestyle".

 On 10 November 2018, he was elected president of the Mozambique Bishops Conference.

 In July 2019 he was elected to a three-year term as second vice president of SECAM.
 He was elected to a second term in July 2022.

 In September 2019, he was host to Pope Francis, who met privately with a delegation from Xia-Xia in recognition of a pairing established between the Diocese of Xia-Xia and the Archdiocese of Buenos Aires before he became pope.

 In 2019 he was elected president of the Inter-Regional Meeting of the Bishops of Southern Africa (IMBISA), and he presided over its 2022 plenary assembly in Namibia.

 On 15 March 2023, Cardinal Mario Grech named him to the six-member preparatory commission for the next Synod of Bishops.

+On 17 December 2025, Pope Leo XIV transferred him to the Diocese of Chimoio, Mozambique and appointed him local ordinary there.
+He was installed at Chimoio on 22 February 2026.